Georges Petetin: Biography

 Georges Petetin became known for his art principally through expositions at the Old Post Office in Besancon.
 He joined the Society of French Artists in 1964, and began showing regularly at the Grand_Palais in Paris.

 In the 1970s, Georges Petetin began a more focused part of his career.
 He received his first medal for an international competition in 1973 for his works 'Still Life with Fish' and 'The Stream'.
 He also began to show his works in the United States, most notably in Washington state, San Francisco, and Washington, D.C.

 In 1974, he was granted an honorary diploma and bronze medal of Arts, Sciences, and Lettres.
 The prize was for still life works submitted to the International Competition for Contemporary Art held in Lyon.
-At the Salon and international competition of Bourgogne France-Comte in 1978, he received the another medal in the category of Art Figuratif Classique. in 1983 he received the gold medal for the same.
+At the Salon and international competition of Bourgogne France-Comte in 1978, he received another medal in the category of Art Figuratif Classique. in 1983 he received the gold medal for the same.

 In 1999, he left Besancon to live in Auxerre in Yonne, where he continued to paint and sculpt.
 In Auxerre, he held regular expositions at the TIA Gallery in Migennes and in Sens.
 One of his paintings was published in the book L'Yonne et les peintres (The Yonne and its Painters) to illustrate the gothic cathedral Saint-Etienne d'Auxerre.

 In 2008, he stopped painting due to declining health.
 He died at his home in Auxerre on 13 January 2012.